Vitali-workspace/Vitali-workspace/README.md

 <h2>&#10032; Portfolio </h2>

-### ✅ Projects for the Yandex Practicum React developer course:
+### ✅ Projects for the Yandex Practicum — React developer:

 - [React Burger](https://github.com/Vitali-workspace/react-burger) (React, TypeScript, React Router, Redux, Cypress, Jest)
 > Interactive drag-and-drop app where you can design a burger.

-### ✅ Projects for the Yandex Practicum web developer course:
+### ✅ Projects for the Yandex Practicum — web developer:

 - [Movies Explorer](https://github.com/Vitali-workspace/diplom-server-frontend) (JavaScript, React, React Router, Webpack, Express.js, MongoDB)
 > An application for searching movies using a database.
 With user authentication, saving and deleting movies.